-advised the persons in the truck to remain there, but they did not do so, deputy Layne said.
-The persons told Franics to "get off the property" and the vehicle's tail lights were in sight, Layne continued.
-The persons told Francis they would "whip him" if he did not leave and at that point the juvenile allegedly struck Francis in the face, knocking his glasses to the ground, Layne said.
+Glo Road near Wayland.
+Franics got out of his vehicle and advised the persons in the truck to remain there, but they did not do so, deputy Layne said.
+The persons told Francies to "get off the property" and Francies to "get off the property" and rejust to remain in pursuit as long as the vehicle's stall lights were in sight, Layne continued.

+the vehicle's tail lights were in sight, Layne continued.

+The persons told Francis they would "whip him" if he did not leave and at that point the juvenile allegedly struck Francis in the face, knoting his glasses to the ground, Layne said.
 The two men fell to the ground struggling and two other "boys" came out of the residence and joined in the fray, Layne said.

-Auxiliary Wayland policeman a misdemeanor, April 27 at 9:30 a.m.
-PAVING INC.
+Auxiliary Wayland policeman